 The good news is that vaccination rate in Malaysia is picking up good pace.
 Reception of the vaccines in urban areas have been very encouraging.
 The most populated locality in Malaysia, called the Klang Valley, which is also where the capital city of Kuala Lumpur is located, is racing fast towards herd immunity with 80% of the adult population being vaccinated.

-There is still a possibility that the Malaysia Mountain Trail Festival 2021 trail race scheduled on Dec 17th to 19th, will go on.
+There is still a possibility that the Malaysia Mountain Trail Festival 2021 trail race scheduled on 17-19 December, will go on.
 The organiser has just sent a timely reminder that a complete two dose vaccination is required before the runners are allowed to toe to the starting line.
 I have registered for the 84km category and if I could successfully complete the race course, it will be my furthest distance raced to date.